Graft - opening chapters

 “It does,” I said quietly.
 “Love you too.
 And you, Mom.”

 We said goodbye and hung up.
-I loved my parents dearly for doing their best to help me be comfortable, but they weren’t on the spectrum, so I wasn’t sure how much they truly understood.
-I was twenty years old and still felt like I hadn’t become a real adult.
-Whether Mom and Dad knew how much this change felt both necessary and terrifying to me, I couldn’t tell.
-Sometimes I wished the world was just our town and I’d never have to submit to the stress of new people or places ever again.
+I loved my parents dearly for doing their best to help me be comfortable, but they weren’t on the spectrum and didn’t know my secret, so I wasn’t sure how much they truly understood.
+Did they know that I didn’t feel like I was a real adult?
+That the idea of leaving for college felt both necessary and terrifying, despite the two gap years I’d taken?
+Sometimes I wished the world was just our town and I’d never have to submit to the stress of new people or places ever again—that one, they probably knew.
 I kept tracing along the Blur, using it as a way to stim and calm down.
 I’d miss it when I moved to college, but the thought of taking it apart was too upsetting to me.

 You’ll never be more than three hours away from it, I thought bitterly.
-Yes, I’d have to make a new one, if I could.
+Yes, I’d have to make a new one.
 I knew there were other things I’d bring with me that would be a source of comfort, but it was hard to cheer myself up with that when I hadn’t decided what they’d be yet.
-With only a couple weeks left of the summer, I hadn’t even started packing — and I didn’t start today, either, my trip to the store having exhausted all of my task initiation energy.
+I hadn’t started packing yet, and I didn’t start today, either, my trip to the store having exhausted all of my task initiation energy.
 Finishing putting away the rest of the groceries was all I felt up for, and then it was recovery time.
 AKA lie in bed for an hour or two time.

 Or the rest of the day.